Tommytinny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 include capital letters as well
 # File: 19-AZ
 This file script replace all characters A and c from input to Z and e respectively.
+# File: 20-hiago
+This file script removes all letters c and C from input.